French and German are two of the most widely spoken languages in Europe and they belong to different language families.

 For those who love opera, learning either French or German can be a good choice, as these are among the most frequently used languages in opera, alongside Italian.
 In fact, some of the most popular operas of all time are in these languages, such as Wagner's “Tristan und Isolde” and Bizet's “Carmen.”

 In French, every noun has a grammatical gender, either masculine or feminine.
 For example “la lune” (the moon) is feminine whereas “le soleil” (the sun) is masculine.
-Even nouns which represent abstract concepts have grammatical genders, for example “la liberté” (freedom) is feminine while “le bonheur” (happiness) is masculine.
+Even nouns that represent abstract concepts have grammatical genders, for example “la liberté” (freedom) is feminine while “le bonheur” (happiness) is masculine.

 In contrast, German has a more complex system of grammatical genders with three different categories: masculine, feminine, and neuter.
 The gender of a German noun does not always correspond to the gender of the corresponding French word.
 For instance, “der Mond” (the moon) is masculine, and “die Sonne” (the sun) is feminine.